drmsmith/microbiomeR/README.md

 # microbiomeR
 Theoretical models for antibiotic resistance epidemiology.
-R code and a Mathematica notebook to support Smith et al., (2021).
-Microbiome-pathogen interactions drive epidemiological dynamics of antibiotic resistance: modelling insights for infection control
+R code and a Mathematica notebook to support Smith et al. (2021), Microbiome-pathogen interactions drive epidemiological dynamics of antibiotic resistance: a modeling study applied to nosocomial pathogen control.

 # about
 We present a suite of ODE models describing bacterial colonization dynamics in the healthcare setting.
 Each model accounts for different within-host interactions: